 Corbyn means to carry on in uncompromising socialist style.
 The media attacked him but there was little new to say – Corbyn has not changed his views for 35 years.
-His critics' ripostes no longer impress older voters.
-Being hated by the tabloids makes Corbyn a hero to younger voters.
+His critics ripostes no longer impress older voters, and being hated by the tabloids makes Corbyn a hero to younger voters.

 The Conservative manifesto was an unmitigated disaster.
 The contrast with Corbyn was loud and clear.
-From then on, May's lead over Corbyn began to slip.
-She was nervous and stilted, and the phrase 'Maybot', coined by journalist John Crace, became her moniker.
-Corbyn, in comparison, was described as a cross between a zen master and Star Wars character Obi-Wan Kenobi.
+From then on, May’s lead over Corbyn began to slip.
+She was nervous and stilted, and the phrase ‘Maybot’, coined by journalist John Crace, became her moniker.
+Corbyn, in comparison, was described as a zen master and alike to Star Wars character Obi-Wan Kenobi.

 Momentum, the left-wing grassroots movement, showed its skill in social media by connecting Corbyn with young voters through platforms like Facebook.
 They made films and went where the traditional print media would never go.
 The youth vote made all the difference.
 Instead of losing seats, Corbyn delivered more than his predecessors in 2015 and 2010.

 Corbyn is reviving right-wing v. left-wing ideological politics in Britain.
-That debate had disappeared under Labour Prime Minister Tony Blair's centrist 'third way'.
+That debate had disappeared under former Labour Prime Minister Tony Blair’s centrist ‘third way’.
 This election, too, was a return to two-party politics in the UK.
-82% of all votes cast went to either the Labour party or the Conservatives, compared with 67% in 2015.
+82% of all votes cast when to either the Labour party or the Conservatives, compared to 67% in 2015.

 The reconstruction of the Labour party is postponed.
 Rebuilding the Conservative party has become the more urgent task – but it is impossible.
-Meanwhile, the EU deadline looms.
+Meanwhile, the hard EU deadline looms.
 Come March 2019, Brexit negotiations must be concluded.
-It is not outside the realm of possibility that, by then, the zen master will be prime minister.
+It is not outside the realm of possibility that, by then, Jeremy Corbyn will be prime minister.